David-Haim/concurrencpp/README.md

 	result_status wait_for(std::chrono::duration<duration_unit, ratio> duration);

 	/*
 		Blocks until this result is ready or timeout_time is reached.
-Returns the status of this resut after unblocking.
+Returns the status of this result after unblocking.
 		Throws concurrencpp::errors::empty_result if *this is empty.
 	*/
 	template< class clock, class duration >